-Figure 5.65: Resolution plots for charged leptons in the final state of neutrino interactions.
+Figure 6.65: Resolution plots for charged leptons in the final state of neutrino interactions.
 Plots on the left are produced by selecting only QES events, while those on the right are produced using full event samples.
-Absolute 1 σ resolutions of reconstructed charged lepton momentum as a function of true lepton momentum are shown in Figs. 5.65a and 5.65b.
-Relative 1 σ resolutions of reconstructed lepton momentum as a function of true lepton momentum are shown in Figs. 5.65c and 5.65d, respectively.
-Absolute 1 σ resolutions of reconstructed cos θ as a function of true cos θ are shown in Figs. 5.65e and 5.65f; in the QES sample, the resolution for back-scattered antimuons reaches the maximum of 0.75 in $\cos \theta$, in the full event sample, it reaches 0.81 for muons and 0.79 for antimuons - these two plots are cropped at resolution of 0.2 for clarity.
+Absolute 1 σ resolutions of reconstructed charged lepton momentum as a function of true lepton momentum are shown in Figs. 6.65a and 6.65b.
+Relative 1 σ resolutions of reconstructed lepton momentum as a function of true lepton momentum are shown in Figs. 6.65c and 6.65d, respectively.
+Absolute 1 σ resolutions of reconstructed cos θ as a function of true cos θ are shown in Figs. 6.65c and 6.65d, respectively.
+Absolute 1 σ resolutions reaches the maximum of 0.75 in cos θ , in the full event sample, it reaches 0.81 for muons and 0.79 for antimuons - these two plots are cropped at resolution of 0.2 for clarity.

-5.3.3.5 Neutrino Energy Reconstruction and Selection Efficiency
+6.3.3.5 Neutrino Energy Reconstruction and Selection Efficiency

 Neutrino energy is reconstructed using measurements of the final-state charged lepton momentum and its scattering angle $(\cos \theta)$ as an input to the Eq.
-(5.3).
-The main source of the uncertainty comes from the fact that nucleons in the nucleus undergo a random Fermi motion: even if charged lepton momentum and scattering angle are perfectly measured, there will still be a residual uncertainty in reconstructed energy up to $100 \,\text{MeV}$, its exact value depending on the actual Fermi momentum of the struck nucleus and momentum transferred from neutrino to the nucleus.
+(6.3).
+The main source of the uncertainty comes from the fact that nucleons in the nucleus undergo a random Fermi motion: even if charged lepton momentum and scattering angle are perfectly measured, there will still be a residual uncertainty in reconstructed energy up to 100 MeV, its exact value depending on the actual Fermi momentum of the struck nucleus and momentum transferred from neutrino to the nucleus.
 The contribution coming from the uncertainty of measurement of charged lepton momentum and $\cos \theta$ is lower than that, so further improvement of the detector response would yield only minor improvements to the neutrino energy resolution.
-The number of generated MC events is shown in Table 5.17.
+The number of generated MC events is shown in Table 6.17.

-Figure 5.66 shows the distribution of the reconstructed neutrino energy as a function of true neutrino energy - the migration matrices.
+Figure 6.66 shows the distribution of the reconstructed neutrino energy as a function of true neutrino energy - the migration matrices.
 The information on the selection efficiency is encoded in these matrices: the integral of a column for each true energy bin is less than one and represents the selection efficiency.
 The matrices are produced using the "flat energ" MC set, so they are valid for any flux within the neutrino energy region they cover.
 However, these do depend on the neutrino flavour-selection algorithm, which is optimised for the ESSvSB flux, making them most efficient in the ESSvSB neutrino energy region.
 The matrices are shown both for the QES and full simulated interaction sample.
 Some effort has been put into selecting only QES events to improve the physics reach of the project, but it has been shown that the optimal sensitivity is reached when keeping a full event sample; the loss of the sensitivity due to degraded energy resolution is compensated by the increased number of events.
-As seen in Fig. 5.66, only those matrices for the neutrino flavour are correctly selected for clarity; the full set of matrices containing the addition of all possible combinations of selected/true neutrino flavour have been produced and are used for physics reach determination.
+As seen in Fig. 6.66, only those matrices for the neutrino flavour are correctly selected for clarity; the full set of matrices containing the addition of all possible combinations of selected/true neutrino flavour have been produced and are used for physics reach determination.